Fall 2020 dual credit course descriptions

 Canadian Criminal Justice System: PFLP-1002

-Police, courts, and corrections are the trinity that constitutes the Canadian criminal justice system.
+Police, courts, and corrections are the trinity that constitute the Canadian criminal justice system.
 This course will enable the student to understand the history, roles, and organization of the major criminal justice agencies in Canada as well as the process by which laws are made and enforced at the federal, provincial and municipal levels.

 Child Development (Early Childhood Education): ECED-1074